nhlong1512/dotnet-core-must-know/README.md

 # .NET Core Must Know 🔥🔥
-This project is aimed at consolidating the fundamental knowledge that a .NET Core API developer needs🚀🚀.
-I've implemented it as a collection of small projects, and all you need to do is clone it and run.
-Please provide feedback if you notice anything that can be improved in this project.
-I would greatly appreciate hearing from you✨✨.
+This project aims to consolidate the fundamental knowledge required for a .NET Core API developer 🚀🚀.
+I've structured it as a collection of small projects, and all you need to do is clone it and run.
+If you notice any areas that could be improved in this project, please provide feedback.
+Your insights are greatly appreciated! ✨✨.

 ## Contents
 * [General](https://github.com/nhlong1512/dotnet-core-must-know)